h33p/dragonskulle/engine/src/main/java/org/dragonskulle/audio/audio.md

 - To set the current master volume do ``AudioManager.setVolume(SoundChannel.channel, int volumeBetween0and100)``

 - To set the current master mute do ``AudioManager.setMute(SoundChannel.channel, boolean muteisTrue)``

+## Sound Files.

+- This audio player only works with .wav (also with AIFF or AU but I have not tested these).
+All sounds MUST be like this file type
+- At the moment please put them in the resources/audio folder (This is dependent on audioFix being pushed in which will be sorted ASAP)